ivylin768/ChatApp/README.md

 o API 1: GET: /api/asgn3/get_chatrooms:
-Returns a list of chatrooms available (you should at least create one chatroom in your database). o API 2: GET: /api/asgn3/get_messages:
+Returns a list of chatrooms available (you should at least create one chatroom in your database).

+o API 2: GET: /api/asgn3/get_messages:
-Returns the list of messages in a particular chatroom, sorted in reverse chronological order (the latest message comes first), and implements the paging mechanism as shown in the example. o API 3: POST: /api/asgn3/send_message:
+Returns the list of messages in a particular chatroom, sorted in reverse chronological order (the latest message comes first), and implements the paging mechanism as shown in the example.

+o API 3: POST: /api/asgn3/send_message:
 Allows the app to submit a new message to a chatroom, which should be inserted into the database.

+## The app in *1155131776_a4.zip* have implemented the following features:

+• Extend your Android app and allows it to receive WebSocket messages (when the chatroom page is opened).

+• Upon receiving a WebSocket message, the Android app should create a notification to notify the user of the new message received.

+• Implement a WebSocket server to handle WebSocket requests (connect, disconnect, join, leave) from clients.

+• Create a new API “/api/a4/broadcast_room” to allow server application to submit a WebSocket message to be broadcasted to a specific room.

+• Extends the server application’s “/api/a3/send_message” API to submit a message